-Chronicling America: A free resource of digitized newspapers from the Library of Congress
+Chronicling America - A free resource of digitized newspapers from the Library of Congress.

-Newspapers.com: Most digitized historical newspapers are behind a paywall.
-See if your school or local library has a subscription to this website.
-You can also purchase a short-term classroom subscription to open up a vast pool of easy-to-search information.
+Newspapers.com - Most digitized historical newspapers are behind a paywall.
+If your school or local library has a subscription to this website, or you can purchase a short-term classroom subscription, a vast pool of easy-to-search information opens.